MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: Motivation

 \subsection{Distributed Dynamic Sparse Attention is Imbalanced}

-Distributed dynamic sparse attention introduces new challenges absent in single-node settings—most notably, worker- and step-level imbalance.
-As shown in Fig.~\ref{fig:motiv_worker_imbal}, the dynamic sparsity leads to uneven FLOPs across workers, causing worker-level imbalance where faster workers idle due to synchronization barriers.
-For example, with xAttention~\cite{xu2025xattention} at 95\% sparsity and 32-way context parallelism, the imbalance degree reaches 3.17—reducing realized speedup to one-third of the theoretical maximum.
+Distributed dynamic sparse attention introduces new challenges absent in single-node dense settings—most notably, worker- and step-level imbalance.
+As shown in Fig.~\ref{fig:motiv_worker_imbal}, we measure the balance of attention compute across workers under Tensor Parallel (Left) and ZigZag Ring Attention (Right, ~\cite{zhuzilin2024zigzag}) on an 8-GPU node.
+In both cases, dynamic sparsity leads to uneven FLOPs across workers, causing faster workers to idle at synchronization barriers.
+These results highlight that neither traditional TP nor naively applied CP can maintain balanced workloads under dynamic sparsity, with imbalance degree reaching 1.94 with TP.

-In contrast, step-level imbalance refers to fluctuations in a single worker’s computational load across Ring Attention steps, driven by varying sparsity patterns and sample complexity.
-As shown in Fig.~\ref{fig:motiv_step_imbal}, this variation causes uneven workloads over time.
-When computation is reduced due to high sparsity, it may fall below communication latency, making it harder to overlap compute and communication—leading to performance-degrading bubbles.
+On the other hand, step-level imbalance refers to fluctuations in a single worker's computational load across the successive Ring Attention steps \emph{within a single training iteration}: as KV chunks circulate around the ring, each step encounters a different region of the attention matrix with a distinct sparsity ratio, leading to variable per-step computation.
+As shown in Fig.~\ref{fig:motiv_step_imbal}, this variation can cause uneven workloads over time.
+When computation is reduced due to high sparsity, it may fall below communication latency, making it harder to overlap compute and communication, leading to performance-degrading bubbles.